Shopify/js-buy-sdk/README.md

 [![Circle CI](https://circleci.com/gh/Shopify/js-buy-sdk.png?circle-token=3be0ebe6fbb4841442b86678696947bd4b5456d7)](https://circleci.com/gh/Shopify/js-buy-sdk)

 The JS Buy SDK is a lightweight library that allows you to build ecommerce into any website.
-It's based on Shopify's GraphQL API and provides the ability to retrieve products and collections from your shop, add products to a cart, and checkout.
+It's based on Shopify's Storefront API and provides the ability to retrieve products and collections from your shop, add products to a cart, and checkout.